tadaszelvys/server-library/doc/Use.md

 This manager will handle token types enabled in your authorization server.

-Please read [this page](component/token_type_manager.md) to know how to create and use this component.
+Please read [this page](component/token_type/manager.md) to know how to create and use this component.

-# Users And User Manager
+# Users

 Please read [this page](component/user_manager.md) to know how to create and use this component.